wponrails/wp-connector/README.md

 ```ruby
 wordpress_url: "http://wpep.dev/?json_route="
 ```
-Here wpep.dev is de url for your Wordpress site.
+Here wpep.dev is the url for your Wordpress site.

 Installing a route for the webhook endpoint (in `config/routes.rb` of your Rails app):